Washington–Rochambeau Revolutionary Route: Rhode Island to New York

+Providence to Coventry

-Rochambeau and his general staff left the port of Newport, Rhode Island, on June 10, 1781, arriving at Providence the following day.
+Rochambeau and his general staff left Newport on June 10, 1781, arriving at Providence the following day.
 The remainder of his force at Newport was transferred by boat and camped in Providence.
-The French Army performed a grand review in Providence on June 16, then set out for Coventry, Rhode Island, in four divisions.
+The French Army performed a grand review in Providence on June 16, then set out for Coventry in four divisions.
 One division departed each day from June 18 to 21.

-The army started leaving the camp ground between Broad and Plain Streets on June 19.
-They passed through the present Stewart Street to High Street, and west along this to the "junction" (Hoyle Tavern), where they took the road to the left, Cranston Street (then called the Monkey Town road) that went to Knightsville (then Monkeytown).
-They continued right, following the old Scituate road over Dugaway Hill past the Pippin Orchard School house, over Apple House Hill and Bald Hill, crossing the Pawtuxet River at the village of Kent, and on to Waterman's Tavern—a first day's march of 15 miles.

-Waterman's Tavern

 Each division had roughly the same amount of artillery and supplies, as well as a field hospital.
-Rochambeau himself left with the first division (the Bourbonnais Regiment) and arrived at the second camp site in Coventry in the evening of June 18 at a place known as Waterman's Tavern.
-The route between Providence and Coventry generally followed the alignment of Broadway in Providence to Olneyville, then Route 14 to the eastern side of the Scituate Reservoir.
+Rochambeau left with the first division (the Bourbonnais Regiment) and arrived at Waterman Tavern in the evening of June 18.
+The remainder of the army started leaving camp between Broad and Plain Streets on June 19.
+The route generally followed the alignment of Broad Street to Olneyville.
+They passed through Stewart Street to High Street, and west along this to the "junction" (Hoyle Tavern), where they took Cranston Street (then called the Monkey Town road) that went to Knightsville (then Monkeytown), then took Route 14 to the eastern side of the Scituate Reservoir.
 The original road is submerged in the reservoir but picks up again as Old Plainfield Pike in Scituate.
-West of Route 102 in Foster, the march route resumes following Route 14 into Coventry to the second camp.
+The march route resumes west of Route 102 in Foster, following Route 14 into Coventry.

-Rochambeau's army marched from Coventry through Sterling, Connecticut, via Route 14A (Plainfield Pike) to the third camp in Plainfield opposite Plainfield Cemetery, arriving on June 19.
-A 3.6-mile portion of the march route between the 2nd and 3rd camps is listed on the National Register of Historic Places (NRHP).
-Its 2002 NRHP nomination document recorded that "the road retains its narrow, hilly, winding character, and for most of its length, the characteristic borders of stone walls remain in place."
+The march continued the next day through Sterling, Connecticut, via Route 14A (Plainfield Pike) to Plainfield opposite Plainfield Cemetery.
+A 3.6-mile portion of the march route is listed on the National Register of Historic Places (NRHP).
+Its 2002 NRHP nomination document records "the road retains its narrow, hilly, winding character, and for most of its length, the characteristic borders of stone walls remain in place."
 The French found this particular segment to be difficult for marching, resulting in the late arrival of some artillery and supply wagons at the Plainfield camp.